JesusRomanDev/JesusRomanDev/README.md

 Web Developer
 -------------

-I'm Mechatronics Engineer graduated from UANL in Monterrey N.L , I've been learning to code for about 1 year.
+I'm Mechatronics Engineer graduated from UANL in Monterrey N.L , I've been learning to code for + 1 year.
 Trying to get my first job as a web developer, more specifically in Front-End.

 * 🌍  I'm based in Monterrey N.L
 * 🧠  I'm learning React